rwydaegh/blender-sionna/first-phase-dev.md

 *   **Goal:** Set up the server environment to run Sionna simulations and process scene data.
 *   **Steps:**
-    *   Install Sionna and its dependencies on the server.
     *   Develop server-side code to load the received scene data into a format usable by Sionna.
     *   Perform a minimal Sionna operation (e.g., setting up a basic scene or environment) using the received data.